-Orsted is exposed to construction and integration risk
+Ørsted is exposed to construction risk

-- With recent awards of offshore projects in Taiwan and acquisitions in the United States ("US"), as well as the acquisitions in the US of both producing and development onshore and offshore projects, Ørsted has managed to establish new positions in these two markets, which will involve major investments in renewable production capacity over the coming years.
-The investments in and construction of large renewables energy projects in these markets increase Ørsted's risk regarding the completion of construction projects and integrating acquisitions including: - The ability to source turbines, foundations, cables, machinery and equipment and vessels for the projects at competitive prices; - Cultural and other differences in regional markets including obtaining public licenses and consent processes, safety standards and the ability to recruit the necessary competent staff; - Local content requirements vary from country to country (and state to state in the US) and are relevant both when submitting bids for new projects and during the construction phase, where the lack of availability of locally manufactured components, facilities and qualified local staff will impact whether the relevant company is successful in delivering the project on time and within budget.
-Furthermore, local legislation, such as the Jones Act in the US regulates maritime commerce in US waters and between US ports and stipulates that transport of US origin goods between a US harbor and an anchored vessel or installed foundation in federal waters ("US points") can only be performed by US built, owned, flagged and crewed vessels.
-This can complicate both construction and operational phases of projects; - Subsidy schemes in new markets, if any, also exposes Ørsted to new risks.
-In the US, Ørsted is exposed to risks of not obtaining or being able to utilise Federal Tax Credits (the Production Tax
+With awards of offshore projects in Taiwan and in the United States ("US"), as well as the acquisitions in the US of both producing and development onshore and offshore projects, Ørsted has managed to establish new positions in these two markets, which will involve major investments in renewable production capacity over the coming years.
+The investments in and construction of large renewable energy projects in these two markets increase Ørsted's risk regarding the completion of construction projects in addition to Ørsted's construction risk relating to projects in existing European markets.
+Risks relating to Ørsted's construction activities include:

+- Local content requirements vary from country to country (and state to state in the US) and are relevant both when submitting bids for new projects and during the construction phase, where the lack of availability of locally manufactured components, facilities and qualified local staff will impact whether Ørsted is successful in delivering the project on time and within budget.
+Furthermore, local legislation, such as the Jones Act in the US regulates maritime commerce in US waters and between US ports and stipulates that transport of US origin goods between a US harbour and an anchored vessel or installed foundation in federal waters ("US points") can only be performed by US built, owned, flagged, and crewed vessels, can complicate both the construction and operational phases of projects; - Cultural and other differences in regional markets including obtaining public licenses and consent processes, safety standards and the ability to recruit the necessary competent staff; - As part of the expansion of the Offshore wind industry to new markets, Ørsted is encountering risks related to the production of components and higher costs due to an undeveloped local supply chain and supporting infrastructure.
-Credits ("PTC") or Investment Tax Credits ("ITC")), which are important to achieve required project returns.;

-- Ørsted's recent acquisition of local US project developers Deepwater Wind, Lincoln Clean Energy LLC ("LCE") and Coronal Project Development LLC ("Coronal Energy") present risks related to the successful integration of the companies into the Group and the realization of the estimated synergies.
-This includes risks related to the acquired projects in operation and projects under construction; - Onshore wind and solar projects are usually constructed within 12 to 18 months after a final investment decision ("FiD"), a construction phase timeline that is shorter than for offshore wind projects.
-However, should the construction of such projects in the US be delayed, Ørsted has a risk of not qualifying for the expected level of PTCs and ITCs. - Ørsted's investments projects in offshore wind projects are each multi-billion Danish Kroner investments that are technically complex and physically large in nature.
+Ørsted's investments in offshore wind projects are each multi-billion Danish Kroner investments that are technically complex and physically large in nature.
 The projects are being constructed far at sea and may encounter unforeseen challenges and obstacles, which may cause delays and result in time and cost overruns.
-Furthermore, offshore construction works involve risks related to adverse weather conditions, suppliers or sub-suppliers not fulfilling their contractual obligations, availability of and delays in installation and transit vessels and delays in the grid connection provided by transmission system operators. - In some cases, Ørsted's projects have completion deadlines and failure to meet these deadlines may in certain cases result in partial/full loss of subsidies, grid connections and/or project rights. - Furthermore, Ørsted makes significant long-term capital expenditures and commitments based on forecasts on certain investment parameters, including but not limited to capital expenditure and operating expenditure assumptions, market prices, subsidy levels, production volumes, currency exchange rates and interest rates which may turn out to be wrong.
+Furthermore, offshore construction works involve risks related to adverse weather conditions, suppliers or sub-suppliers not fulfilling their contractual obligations, availability of and delays in installation and transit vessels and delays in the grid connection provided by transmission system operators.

+In some cases, Ørsted's projects have completion deadlines and failure to meet these deadlines may in certain cases result in penalties, partial/full loss of subsidies, grid connections and/or project rights.

+Ørsted makes significant long-term capital expenditures and commitments based on forecasts on multiple investment assumptions, including but not limited to capital expenditure and operating expenditure, market prices, subsidy levels, production volumes, currency exchange rates and interest rates which may turn out to be wrong.
 In the event of any material deviations from such estimates Ørsted may not earn the expected return on related projects or may decide not to proceed with the construction and completion of an investment project where project rights and licenses have been awarded.